-German shipowner Hansa Hamburg Shipping International has commissioned four new container ships that the shipowner claims sets news standards for the feeder segment.
+German shipowner Hansa Hamburg Shipping International commissioned four container ships claimed to have set new standards for the feeder segment.
 The sister ships are the MS Eilbeck, MS Reinbeck, MS Flottbeck and MS Barmbeck.

 The Eilbeck was formally launched in January 2005 at Meyer Werft shipyard in Papenburg.
 The Reinbeck was delivered in March, the Flottbeck was handed over in May and The Barmbeck followed in July 2005.
-All four have been chartered by the Canadian operator CP Ships and will be in service on the route between Canada – mainly Montreal and North Western Europe.
+All four were chartered by the Canadian operator CP Ships and are in service on the route between Canada, mainly Montreal, and north-western Europe.

-These slender-built ships can operate at a speed of 20 knots.
+These slender-built ships can operate at a speed of 20k.
 From a technical viewpoint, the ships are noteworthy due to the highest ice-class (Finnish-Swedish 1A Super).